Busselton - East

 AreaSearch assessment positions Busselton - East ahead of most Australian regions for employment performance

-Busselton - East has a skilled workforce with strong manufacturing and industrial sectors.
-Its unemployment rate was 3.2% in June 2025, matching Rest of WA's rate.
+Busselton East has a skilled workforce with strong manufacturing and industrial sectors.
+The unemployment rate was 3.2% in June 2025, similar to the Rest of WA's rate.

 Employment growth over the past year was estimated at 6.2%.
-As of June 2025, 5,339 residents were employed.
-The area has notable concentration in accommodation & food employment, which is 1.6 times the regional average.
-Agriculture, forestry & fishing employs just 2.6% of local workers, below Rest of WA's 9.3%.
+As of June 2025, 5,339 residents were employed, with healthcare and social assistance, retail trade, and accommodation and food being the main sectors.
+The area has a notable concentration in accommodation and food, with employment levels at 1.6 times the regional average.
+Agriculture, forestry, and fishing employ only 2.6% of local workers, below Rest of WA's 9.3%.

-The worker-to-resident ratio indicates above-normal local employment opportunities.
-Between June 2024 and June 2025, employment increased by 6.2%, labour force by 5.3%, reducing the unemployment rate by 0.8 percentage points.
-In comparison, Rest of WA had employment growth of 1.1%, labour force growth of 0.5%, with unemployment falling by 0.6 percentage points.
-National employment forecasts from Jobs and Skills Australia, released in May 2025, project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Busselton - East's employment mix suggests local growth of approximately 6.0%% over five years and 12.8% over ten years.
+The worker-to-resident ratio is 0.6, indicating above-normal employment opportunities locally.
+Between June 2024 and June 2025, employment increased by 6.2%, labour force grew by 5.3%, leading to a 0.8 percentage point decrease in unemployment rate.
+Rest of WA recorded lower growth rates during the same period.
+National employment forecasts from Jobs and Skills Australia, issued May 2025, project national employment growth at 6.6% over five years and 13.7% over ten years.
+Applying these projections to Busselton East's employment mix suggests local growth of approximately 6.0%% over five years and 12.8% over ten years.

 Frequently Asked Questions - Employment